roncli/roncli.com/README.md

     - Be sure to create the directory "logs" in the root of the application and give your application pool write permission.
 For instance, if your application pool is ```roncli.com```, you'll give permissions to the account ```IIS AppPool\roncli.com```.
     - Don't forget to restart the application from within IIS after you run ```grunt```.

-    Otherwise, run using a standalone installation from the command line by running /roncli.com/run.bat.
+    Otherwise, run using a standalone installation by running the following command to compile and run the web server:

+        grunt all

 Other Installations
 ===================